uohman/final-project-api/README.md

 # Final project API
-This is the backend of my final project StreetSmart, an API with questions.
+This is the backend of my final project StreetSmart, an API with games.

 Routes:
-- /questions (Show all questions)
+- /games (Show all games)

 ### Tech
 - Node.js (Express/Mongoose)